 Same as a ball valve, a needle valve also has multiple P&ID symbols.
-If you can see that even these symbols are different but still you can easily interpret.
+If you can see that even though these symbols are different, you can still easily interpret them.
 If you are using second P&ID symbols, your isometric symbol will be changed accordingly.

 Plug Valve Symbol

 For the plug valve, the first symbol is a bit confusing with a globe valve.
-If you remember the symbol of a globe valve, it has a dark circle in between the triangle, whereas here only circle outline is there.
-So when you see this type of symbol, better to double check the drawing.
+If you remember the symbol of a globe valve, it has a dark circle in between the triangle, whereas here, only the circle outline is there.
+So when you see this type of symbol, better to double-check the drawing.

 Butterfly Valve Symbol

-Butterfly valve symbol is the only symbol where a full triangle is not used.
-If you refer to the first symbol, it is similar to a globe valve but a triangle is not full.
+The butterfly valve symbol is the only symbol where a full triangle is not used.
+If you refer to the first symbol, it is similar to a globe valve, but a triangle is not full.
 The alternative symbol is clearer in this case.
 For isometric symbols, you can see that there is no socket end butterfly valve.

 Diaphragm Valve Symbol

 Here is the diaphragm valve.
 There is no butt-welded diaphragm valve available.
 Most diaphragm valves are flange type, and they are used to handle process media with solid particles.